 Ten Town subscriptions are built to be ﬂexible & simple…

-Choose a Number Pack, a Usage Plan for your child, and any Extra resources.
+Choose a Number Pack, a Usage Plan for your number of pupils, and any Extra resources for the classroom.

 If you have any queries then please do not hesitate to contact our Data Protection Officer (DPO) at email@example.com.